What is permanent makeup?

 There is no way to determine how long each client’s treatment will last before it starts to break down and fade.
 It is not an exact science.

-The microblading technique for eyebrows will fade faster than the Ombré powder brow technique.
+The microblading technique for eyebrows will fade faster than the Ombré powder brow or Nano brow technique.
 However sun exposure, skin products, medications and your own lifestyle will affect the longevity of your tattoo.
 If you wish to maintain your permanent makeup, it is highly recommended that you get colour boosts to freshen up your treatment every 18 to 36 months.
 This will keep your permanent makeup looking its best.
 However, if you have had microblading, colour boosts will be needed sooner and more often as this technique fades faster.
 Again, sun exposure, skin products, medications and your life style will affect how long your tattoo will last.

 How long does permanent makeup last?